etesync/server/README.md

 # Supporting EteSync

-Please consider registering an account even if you self-host in order to support the development of EteSync, or help by spreading the word.
+Please consider registering an account even if you self-host in order to support the development of EteSync, or visit the [contribution](https://www.etesync.com/contribute/) for more information on how to support the service.